Tithes & Alms

 Unless a man hold himself diligently in the fear of Ahayah, his house shall soon be overthrown.

-• Holding one's self diligently in the fear of Ahayah will lead to authority, but roughness and pride causes the loss of authority and one's house shall soon be overthrown by such works of the flesh.
+Holding one's self diligently in the fear of Ahayah to be consistent in good works will lead to authority because of one's humility, but roughness and pride causes the loss of authority and one's house shall soon be overthrown by such works of the flesh, wherein evil spirits will have place in the household to tear it down because there is no hedge of protection from idols by good works and prayers unto Alahayim through Lord Yache.

 Sir 10:21